 - Drink plenty of water throughout the day.

 It works but only if you are honest with yourself.
 It won’t work only by doing a minimal amount of exercise and only eating healthy at lunchtimes.
 You’ve got to think of this as a lifestyle.
-Do it always and it will become a healthy sustainable lifestyle and second nature.
-Always.
+Always follow it and it will become a healthy sustainable lifestyle and second nature.

-You might be interested in my next article in this series, how we follow the 80/20 rule, in which I write specifically in detail as to how exactly, giving you a typical example of a week of meals and exercise, Lynne and I live by the 80/20 rule for eating.
+You might be interested in my next article in this series, how we follow the 80/20 rule, in which I write details about how exactly, giving you a typical week of meals and exercise, Lynne and I live by the 80/20 rule for eating.

 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.